 There are different ways that one can obtain micro entity status.

 Micro Entity Qualification Based on Experience and Income

-In order to qualify as a micro entity, for each applicant, joint inventor, and inventor, the following conditions must be met: none of the applicants or inventors have been named as an inventor in more than four prior patent applications.
-It should be noted that patent applications filed in a foreign country, provisional applications, applications where the party either has assigned or is required to assign as the result of previous employment, or PCT international applications where the basic US national fee has not yet been paid, do not count towards the for our micro entity patent application rule.
+To qualify as a micro-entity, for each applicant, joint inventor, and inventor, the following conditions must be met: none of the applicants or inventors have been named as an inventor in more than four prior patent applications.
+It should be noted that patent applications filed in a foreign country, provisional applications, applications where the party either has assigned or is required to assign as the result of previous employment or PCT international applications where the basic US national fee has not yet been paid, do not count toward the for our micro-entity patent application rule.

 When an applicant, inventor, or joint inventor is paid in money other than United States dollars, the patent office applies the average currency exchange rate during the previous calendar year to determine income.
 Additionally, each applicant, inventor, and joint inventor must not have licensed, assigned, or otherwise granted any interest in the invention to a person or entity with a gross income greater than the three times the median household income.
 The exception to this rule is where the entity at issue is somehow related to a higher education institution.

 Micro Entity Qualification Based on Relationship to Higher Education

 There's an alternate way to qualify for micro entity status.
 This is by having a relationship with the United States institution of higher education.
 Under the circumstances, the applicant must receive the majority of their income from the referenced institution of higher education.
 Alternatively, the application may assign, convey, grant, or create an obligation under the law to assign, grant, or convey an ownership interest in a given application to Empire education institution.